matteodev8/matteodev8.github.io/src/guide/Installing-AirTroller.md

 # Installing AirTroller

-[AirTroller](https://github.com/sourcelocation/AirTroller) is an [TrollStore](https://github.com/opa334/TrollStore) app that allows you to spam people by exploiting AirDrop.
+[AirTroller](https://github.com/sourcelocation/AirTroller) is an [TrollStore](https://github.com/opa334/TrollStore) app that allows you to spam people with AirDrop messages.
 In this guide, I will show you how to install AirTroller.

 ::: danger
 AirTroller is for educational purposes only.
 Me or any of the involved developers are not responsible for any damage caused by this installation guide.